ArrayIndexOutOfBound/Speed-Outcast-Randomizer/README.md

 #### `cg_enableRandomizerEnhancements` (0 or 1)

-Enable or disable the other more 'exotic' randomized elements in the game (check list below for more details).
+Enable or disable the other more 'exotic' randomized elements in the game.
+Check `List of addition for the 'exotic' Randomizer` below for more details.
 Need `cg_enableRandomizer` to be 1 to work.
 Default: `0`.